 Once you are doing this, you can take your game to the next level.
 You have learned how to play to your strengths and to compensate for your weaknesses.
 That is what the best professionals do.
 It means you can always practice safe play and avoid getting into bad messes.
 And where you understand your own game and how to maximize your advantages, you can make much better scores.
-Developing a strategy in this way not only enables you to avoid a bad shot, but it also means you use your advantages to make your best shots.
+Developing a strategy in this way not only enables you to avoid a bad shot, but also means you use your advantages to make your best shots.

 Play within your capabilities and compensate for your weaknesses